RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-criteria.md

 this.props.getDefaultState(this.props.pluginInstanceId)
 ```

-Each main plugin component, extending or not the PluginCriterionContainer, should also define the reset state method handleClear:
+Each main plugin component, extending or not the PluginCriterionContainer, should also implement the reset state method handleClear:
 ```js
 handleClear = () => {
   this.setState(defaultState) // update the plugin root component state to clear user input